-A. O. SMITH CORPORATION 2016 ANNUAL MEETING PROXY - CLASS A COMMON STOCK
+A. O. SMITH CORPORATION 2017 ANNUAL MEETING PROXY - CLASS A COMMON STOCK

 This proxy when properly executed will be voted in the manner directed herein by the undersigned.
-If no direction is made, this proxy will be voted FOR proposals 1, 2, 3, 4, 5 and 6.
+If no direction is made, this proxy will be voted FOR proposals 1, 2, 4, and 5 and "One Year" with respect to Proposal 3.

-1. Election of directors: 01 02 03 Ronald D. Brown Paul W. Jones Ajita G. Rajendra 04 05 06 Mathias F. Sandoval Bruce M. Smith Mark D. Smith □ Vote FOR □ Vote WITHHOLD all nominees from all nominees (except as marked) tructions: To withhold authorine box provided to the right.) ty to vot te for any indicated nom nee, write e the number(s) of the nominee(s) 2.
-Proposal to approve, by nonbinding advisory vote, the compensation of our named executive officers: ☐ For ☐ Against ☐ Abstain 3.
-Proposal to ratify the appointment of Ernst $\&$ Young LLP as the independent registered public accounting firm of the corporation: ☐ For ☐ Against ☐ Abstain 4.
-Proposal to ratify an amendment to our By-Laws to designate Delaware as the exclusive forum for the adjudication of certain disputes: □ For ☐ Against ☐ Abstain 5.
-Proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock: □ For ☐ Against ☐ Abstain 6.
-Proposal to approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Class A Common Stock: ☐ For ☐ Against ☐ Abstain Dire ectors recommend a vote FOR proposa ds 1, 2, 3, 4, 5 and 6.
-I pla n to attend meeting. $\square$ Date 2 7 Signature(s) in Box
+1. Election of directors: 01 02 03 Ronald D. Brown Paul W. Jones Ilham Kadri 04 05 06 Ajita G. Rajendra Bruce M. Smith Mark D. Smith ☐ Vote FOR all nominees (except as marked) ☐ Vote WITHHOLD from all nominees (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2. Proposal to approve, by nonbindin g adviso ory vote, the compensation of ☐ For ☐ Against ☐ Abstain 3.
+Proposal to recommend, by nonbinding advisory vote, the frequency of future advisory votes on the compensation of our named executive officers: ☐ One Year ☐ Two Years ☐ Three Years ☐ Abstain 4.
+Proposal to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the corporation: □ For ☐ Against ☐ Abstain 5.
+Proposal to approve performance g Compensation Plan: goals an d related matters under the A. □ For ☐ Against ☐ Abstain Dire Directors recommend a vote FOR proposals 1, 2, 4 and 5 and recommend "One Year" with respect to proposal 3.
+I plan to attend meeting. \square Date Signature(s) in Box